 Purchasing reading glasses from an optometrist’s office is usually much more expensive.
 Most people who choose this route have very specialized eyewear needs.

-Finding a Pair with Your Prescription
+Finding a Pair of Readers with Your Power

-Choosing Full Frame, Half Frame, or Bifocal Glasses
+Choosing Fully Magnified or Bifocal Glasses

 Full frame, half frame, and bifocal reading glasses have different benefits.
 Depending on your needs, one might better suit you.